-Quilt (not to be confused with the duvet) - tuck under the mattress at the bottom and around the sides (use hospital corners if you can), then fold over at the top, along with the flat sheet.
+Quilt (not to be confused with the duvet) - tuck under the mattress at the bottom and around the sides (use hospital corners if you can), then fold over at the top, along with the flat sheet (image 4).

 Blanket & Throw Cushions - I've added the blanket length ways just below the fold of the duvet, but you could go for a more draped look, particularly if your bed frame doesn't have an 'end'.
 Then there's the big question about throw cushions - how many to use?!
 I will probably add two more to this bed to make it feel complete - but my husband hates them so they'll appear slowly!

-Lastly, if you're the hostess with the mostest you may want to add a breakfast tray for your guests...with a small vase of flowers, maybe some chocolate strawberries...
+Lastly, if you're the 'hostess with the mostest' you may want to add a breakfast tray for your guests...with a small vase of flowers, maybe some chocolate covered strawberries and champagne...

 For this look I chose a patterned quilt and throw cushion to break up the solids, and a chenille blanket with fringing for texture.
 I've gone for varying shades of natural and white to avoid the matchy matchy look you get from bedding sets.